padreygeneve/ExpertDrGeo/README.md

 last update 24 2 2025

 The file 'Myexpert.pck.st' is working with CUIS DrGeo-windows-24.06a-beta.
-You can download it at: https://github.com/Dynamic-Book/drgeo
+You can download CUIS DrGeo-windows-24.06a-beta. at: https://github.com/Dynamic-Book/drgeo

 The folder 'expertInstall' is obsolete. contains 3 files to install the expert system in 23.12a beta (code revision 1.661)  image. no more updated